wtlin1228/boar-hat/wild/design-system-survey/README.md

 - RWD: It’s baseline for modern applications.
 - Documentation: Good docs bring good developer experience and productivity.
 - Accessibility: It's a requirement in some countries.
-- Design Principle: Good design principle brings good designer experience.
+- Design System: Good design principle brings good designer experience.
 - Community: Where to discuss, propose something and ask questions.
 - Issues Closed 2024: Is it still actively maintained in 2024?
 - Data Visualization: It’s nice to have.